My Journey So Far

 My Journey

-The desire to learn new things has often been a double-edged sword for me.
-While it fuels my curiosity, it also triggers anxiety.
-The phrase "jack of all trades" used to scare me, pushing me to specialize and master only a few things instead of following where my curiosity led.
-Now that I'm 30, I'm glad I didn't let that fear dictate my choices.
-Instead, I've explored many different fields—from working in diplomacy in a foreign country to co-founding a startup aimed at transforming how digital teams communicate.
+The desire to learn has always been a double-edged sword for me.
+It sparks curiosity but also stokes anxiety.
+The phrase “jack of all trades” used to feel like a warning, nudging me to specialize, to master just a few things instead of chasing every interest.
+Now at 30, I’m grateful I didn’t let that fear steer me.
+I’ve wandered: from diplomacy abroad to co-founding a startup aimed at changing how digital teams communicate.

 Choices I didn't make